Fragments of Memory

 “Sorry.
 A Nanometer functional Magnetic Resonance Image.”

 Truman leaned forward.
-“Excellent idea.
-When I get off this call, I’m going to see what she knows about that.”
+“Excellent idea, though I barely understand you.
+When I get off this call, I’m going to see what she knows about NfMRIs.”

 “Okay, but before you go.
-Remember my project completion party is just two weeks away.”
+Remember my project completion party is barely a week away.”
 She paused then added, “Ask the one you are getting close to enough to refer to as she.”

 “No, Liesl’s not my type,” he said.